-if_true a string expression whose value the function takes if the test is successful.
+if\true a string expression whose value the function takes if the test is successful.

-if_false an optional string expression whose value the function takes if the test fails.
+if\false an optional string expression whose value the function takes if the test fails.
 If this argument is omitted, the function takes on the value of a null string.

-Assume when connecting to most systems with a Username "GUEST", a password is usually not required.
-Set the Username variable "usr" to the text "person".
-Then, if the Username is NOT "GUEST", ask for a Password:
+Assume when connecting to most systems with the username "GUEST", a password is usually not required.
+Set the username variable "usr" to the text "person".
+Then, if the username is NOT "GUEST", ask for a password: